 - 1 tablespoon sliced chives

-Preheat oven to 275°F. Season turkey legs generously with salt and pepper on all sides.
+Preheat oven to 275°F (135°C).
+Season turkey legs generously with salt and pepper on all sides.
 Heat oil in a large straight-sided sauté pan over high heat until shimmering.
-Add turkey legs skin-side down.
-Cook without moving until deep golden brown, about 8 minutes.
+Add turkey legs, skin side down.
+Cook, without moving, until turkey is deep golden brown, about 8 minutes.
 Flip legs and cook until second side is browned, about 5 minutes longer, reducing heat as necessary if oil smokes excessively.
 Transfer turkey to a large plate.

-Return skillet to heat and add onion, carrot, celery, garlic, thyme, and rosemary.
+Return sauté pan to heat and add onion, carrot, celery, garlic, thyme, and rosemary.
 Cook, stirring frequently, until vegetables are well browned, about 8 minutes total.

-Add wine, bring to a boil and cook until reduced by half, about 5 minutes.
+Add wine, bring to a boil, and cook until reduced by half, about 5 minutes.
 Add stock and bay leaves and bring to a boil.
-Nestle turkey legs into pan, letting it rest on the vegetables so that only its skin is exposed.
+Nestle turkey legs into pan, letting them rest on the vegetables so that only their skin is exposed.
 Transfer to oven and cook, uncovered, until legs are fall-apart tender, sauce is reduced, and skin is deep mahogany, about 2 hours.
 Carefully remove from oven and transfer turkey legs to a plate using a slotted spatula.

-Melt butter in a large saucepan over medium-high heat.
+In a large saucepan over medium-high heat, melt butter.
 Add flour and cook, whisking constantly, until golden brown, about 2 minutes.
-Slowly whisk in hot turkey cooking liquid until fully incorporated.
-Bring to a boil to thicken, and season to taste with salt and pepper (you may not need any salt depending on how salty your broth was to begin with).
+Slowly whisk in hot turkey-cooking liquid until fully incorporated.
+Bring to a boil to thicken and season to taste with salt and pepper.
+(You may not need any salt, depending on how salty your broth was to begin with.)

-Carve turkey legs between the thigh and drumstick, removing thigh bone if desired.
+Carve each turkey leg between the thigh and the drumstick, removing thigh bone if desired.
 Transfer to a serving platter.
 Sprinkle with chives and serve with hot gravy.